 More Italian inspiration coming your way!!
-I’m not quite ready to leave my Italy trip behind… in fact I’m currently plotting a way to move there for every summer in the foreseeable future!
-But until that happens, I’m bringing a little Italy into my kitchen with this Roman Zucchini Parrano Pizza!!
+I'm having a little FOMO from all the Italian vacations I'm seeing right now on social media!
+So the only logical thing to do is to plot a way to move there for every summer in the foreseeable future!
+But until that happens, I’m bringing a little Italy into my kitchen with this Roman Zucchini Pizza!!

 Pizza in Rome is served in rectangles and when you order they ask you how much you want and then cut rectangles or squares of the pizza off and serve it to you on a piece of paper so you can walk and eat at the same time.

 It’s genius if you ask me.
 We sampled 4 different Roman pizzerias when we were there a few years ago and tried just about every flavor combination possible.
 The zucchini REALLY stuck with me.
 Zucchini is such a versatile vegetable- you can make a grilled zucchini salad, the perfect pizza topping, and even turn it into a sweet with the chocolate chip zucchini bread!
 Seeing as how zucchini bumper crop season will quickly be here, I wanted to get you this Roman Zucchini Pizza recipe ASAP!!